Stomach vs. Abdominal Pain: Understanding the Difference

 • About Belly Pain

 Stomach pain and cramps might be funny when they happen to Finch in American Pie, but they’re no laughing matter when they happen to you!
 What exactly is stomach pain, what causes it, and is it the same as abdominal pain?
-What is causing abdominal pains?
-Read on to find out.

 Stomach ache vs. Abdominal Pain: What’s the Difference?

-People often use the term “stomach ache” when referring to abdominal pain, the two are not exactly the same.
+People often use the term “stomach ache” when referring to abdominal pain, but the two are not exactly the same.

 The abdominal cavity houses the following organs5: